Leroks/koch-s-snowflake/README.md

 # koch-s-snowflake
-koch's snowflake with triangles using webgl2
+koch's snowflake with triangles using webgl2. shader programming.